Why Your Balanced Portfolio Should Include Real Estate Investing

 What is a Target-Date Fund?

 Wells Fargo Investment Advisors first created target-date funds back in the 1990’s.
 They are intended to be an all-encompassing investment product that invests in both stocks and bonds and reallocates and balances over time based on one’s retirement date.
+Mutual funds, like target-date funds, play a crucial role in balancing risk and reward in a diversified investment strategy.

-For example, if you’re in your twenties with a retirement date 0f 2060, it might give you an investment allocation of 90% stocks and 10% bonds.
+For example, if you’re in your twenties with a retirement date of 2060, it might give you an investment allocation of 90% stocks and 10% bonds.
 This recognizes that young workers have decades of work ahead of them so they can take extra risk.

 However, as time passes the fund rebalances regularly to decrease the risk from stocks and introduce more safety in the form of bonds.
 So by the time that same worker hits his forties, he may be invested in 80% stocks and 20% bonds.
 As he nears retirement, his allocation might be closer to 50% stocks / 50% bonds.